Your Links to Land, Legacy & Larder

 co-founder + co-manager ▸

-Susan is co-owner of Real Richmond Food Tours and associate publisher of content and audience development for Richmond Magazine.
+Susan is owner of Real Richmond Food Tours and associate publisher of content and audience development for Richmond Magazine.
 She also founded the region’s annual restaurant awards, The Elbys, in 2012, and served on the founding committee of Broad Appétit, which draws more than 40,000 to Broad Street the first Sunday in June.
 She has chaired the judging process at Broad Appétit dishes since 2008.
 She was a March of Dimes board member and served as chair of its Gourmet Chefs Auction.
-Susan, who speaks throughout the community about Richmond’s dining scene, is a founding board member of the Podium Foundation, served as vice president of the Forest Hill Neighborhood Association and now serves as president of the board of Richmond Metropolitan Habitat for Humanity.
+Susan, who speaks throughout the community about Richmond’s dining scene, is a founding board member of the Podium Foundation, served as vice president of the Forest Hill Neighborhood Association and now serves as immediate past chair of the board of Richmond Metropolitan Habitat for Humanity.
 She won Tricycle Garden's Golden Trowel Award in 2014 for food-related community service.
 Susan was awarded the Chairman’s Award in 2015 from Richmond Region Tourism for her work on Fire, Flour & Fork.
 In 2017, she co-authored Richmond’s Culinary History: Seeds of Change with Maureen for The History Press.
 Email Susan

 sponsorship + chef demos ▸